A maul of bears

 Conflicting forces shape the bear's nature.
 Since it is a classic omnivore, this burly beast exhibits two distinct sides to its personality.
 The carnivorous component makes the bear gruff and powerful, while its herbivorous side reveals a sensitive and intelligent individual.

-Their gruff, outgoing personalities, burly physiques and strong characters make bears easy to identify.
-Their natural confidence and swaggering gaits puts others on notice that a bear is present.
-They require a great deal of personal space, and when they enter a room the tension level rises immediately.
-As youngsters, bears excel in sports, although their propensity for laziness relegates them to being an observer and fan in later life.
+Their gruff, outgoing personalities, burly physiques and strong characters make bears easy to identify, especially when their natural confidence and swaggering gaits puts others on notice that a bear is present.
+Bears require a great deal of personal space and, when entering a room, the tension level rises immediately.
+As youngsters, bear personalities excel in sports, although their propensity for laziness relegates them to being an observer and fan in later life.
 Familiar with the seduction of the couch, their ability to sleep soundly is legendary throughout the animal world.

 Bears routinely enjoy success in all aspects of their industrious lives and their large and capable frames elicit respect and admiration in the workplace.
 Their natural leadership talents make them suitable for jobs in management, academia and personnel training, but their physical prowess also makes them excellent physical education teachers, martial arts trainers or professional wrestlers.
 Most bears could also have a measure of success in politics if they were to put their mind to it.